Stock Investment in Malaysia

 Attending a company’s AGM such as Nestle’s will usually provide you with some pretty awesome door gifts.
 A comprehensive list of door gifts from AGMs can be found hERE.
 This method is as simple as they come and will only work if the stock is held for the long term and it is a steady and huge rock-like Nestle.

-There are tons of other valuation methods out there and I urge you to study them extensively and decide on a few that suits your risk appetite and attitude towards stock investment.
+There are tons of other valuation methods out there and I urge you to study them extensively and decide on a few that suit your risk appetite and attitude towards stock investment.

 Photo source: philstar.com